-See your home practice as an ongoing journey of discovery - and complimentary to a yoga studio class.
+See your home practice as an ongoing journey of discovery - and complimentary to a yoga studio or online class.
 And an important opportunity to practice self love!

 Listen to your body , let go of the ego and always practice within your limits.
 Let the magic begin!

 There are so many things both in the external environment, and internal environment of our own minds, that may stop us from developing a Home Practice.